Person critically injured in south Wichita motorcycle crash

 WICHITA, Kan.
 (KSNW) – A person has been critically injured after being involved in a motorcycle crash Saturday night in south Wichita.

-According to Sedgwick County dispatch, the crash happened around 9:20 p.m. near the intersection of Georgia St & S Hydraulic Ave.
+According to Sedgwick County dispatch, the crash happened around 9:20 p.m. near the intersection of Georgia and Hydraulic.

 The circumstances of the crash are unknown, but dispatch confirms it was a crash involving a car versus a motorcycle.